Fedder type criteria for quasi-$F$-splitting I: Introduction

-Hiromu Tanaka, Jakub Witaszek, Fuetaro Yobuko, and the authors will announce the following papers about quasi-$F$-splitting: \begin{itemize} \item Tanaka-Witaszek-Yobuko and the authors investigated birational geometric aspects of quasi-$F$-splitting in forthcoming work \cite{KTTWYY}.
-In particular, we introduce a log version of quasi-$F$-splitting, and clarify quasi-$F$-splitting of two and three-dimensional klt singularities and log del Pezzo surfaces. \item Tanaka-Witaszek-Yobuko will introduce the notion of quasi-$F^e$-splitting (the iterated version of quasi-$F$-splitting), quasi-$F$-regularity, and quasi-$+$-regularity in \cite{TWY}.
-They also prove the inversion of adjunction in general settings. \item Tanaka-Witaszek-Yobuko and the authors will introduce the notion of quasi-$F$-pure threshold in \cite{KTTWYY2}.
-We also prove a Fedder type criterion of quasi-$F^e$-splitting in order to compute quasi-$F$-pure thresholds of explicit singularities. \end{itemize}
+\begin{itemize} \item Hiromu Tanaka, Jakub Witaszek, Fuetaro Yobuko, and the authors investigated birational geometric aspects of quasi-$F$-splitting in \cite{KTTWYY}, \cite{KTTWYY2}.
+In particular, we proved that two-dimensional klt singularities over a perfect field of any characteristic and three-dimensional $\Q$-factorial klt singularities over a perfect field of characteristic $p>41$ are quasi-$F$-split. \item {\cred Tanaka-Witaszek-Yobuko introduced the notion of quasi-$F^e$-splitting (the iterated version of quasi-$F$-splitting), quasi-$F$-regularity, and quasi-$+$-regularity in the work \cite{TWY}.
+They also prove the inversion of adjunction in general settings. }